stagecast/moment-examples/README.md

 ## Moment Ideas

-Here is a list of Moments that would be wormly welcome:
+Here is a list of Moments that would be warmly welcome:
 - Messaging App (use websocket messages and user state)
 - Feedback Forms
 - Snake, The Game